-Finally, another court order in 1995 required the city to allow specific water flows into the lake until the required level was reached.
+Finally, another court order in 1995 required the city to allow specific water flows into the lake until the required level

 Close up view of tufa towers that have been exposed for many decades

-the lake level is slowly rising.
+Through gritted teeth, the city has followed the rules and the lake level is slowly rising.

 It is still below the target level, but many consider the battle to save the lake won.

 Ironically, the effects of the water diversion made the lake more of a tourist attraction than it had been before.